-Prerequisite(s): E/ET 202 and ECT 214

-Not open for credit to students who have completed or are currently enrolled in ECT 31.
+3 units, 2 hours lecture, 3 hours laboratory (GR) Prerequisite(s): E/ET 202 and ECT 214 Not open for credit to students who have completed or are currently enrolled in ECT 31.
+Acceptable for credit: CSU

 Introduction to basic microprocessor/microcontroller operations: Analog and digital, input and output interfaces.
 Microprocessor and microcontroller hardware and some simple process control software routines.
 Introduction to Programmable Logic Controllers (PLCs).
 0946.00